Neeqstock/VecchioGPT/README.md

 ## API Support

-VecchioGPT can run on either the OpenAI API or the Google GenAI API depending on your settings.
+VecchioGPT can run on either the OpenAI API or the Google GenAI API depending on your settings and selected model.
-- For OpenAI, you need an account and an [OpenAI API key](https://platform.openai.com/account/api-keys).
+- By default, call will be made to the OpenAI client.
+For OpenAI, you need an account and an [OpenAI API key](https://platform.openai.com/account/api-keys).
-- Alternatively, if your selected model starts with "google", VecchioGPT uses the Google GenAI API.
+- Alternatively, if your selected model name starts with "gemini", VecchioGPT will call the Google GenAI API.
 In that case, you need a Google GenAI API key.

 The workflow is pretty easy: you copy some text to your system clipboard, call a custom prompt using that clipboard content as context, then the result is copied to the clipboard, ready to be pasted anywhere.